saref/multilevel-balance/README.md

 This algorithm is designed in Python 3.7 based on the models for computing the exact value of frustration index discussed in Aref and Neal (2020).

-Linear programming (continuous) and binary linear (discrete) programming models for computing the frustration index of relatively dense signed graphs - Jupyter code written by Samin Aref in 2018
+Linear programming (continuous) and binary linear (discrete) programming models for lower-bounding and computing the frustration index of relatively dense signed graphs - Jupyter code written by Samin Aref in 2018

 Creative common license: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)